Skyplex: Planned attractions

-Skyplex would feature Skyscraper, which would be the world's tallest roller coaster at over 500 ft.
+Skyplex was to feature Skyscraper, which would have been the world's tallest roller coaster at over 500 ft.
 Development of Skyscraper began in 2012 after the Polercoaster concept from US Thrill Rides was selected as an attraction for the new complex.
 Skyscraper was officially announced on June 5, 2014.
-In February 2015, it was announced that a drop thrill ride called SkyFall would be incorporated into the design of Skyscraper.
+In February 2015, it was announced that a drop thrill ride called SkyFall was to be incorporated into the design of Skyscraper.

-An adult game room would feature party rooms, a central bar, billiards, video games, and simulators.
-The family game area would feature traditional games, electronic games, and simulators.
-There would be a 1000 ft high speed competitive go-cart track, and a 250 ft track designed for all ages.
+An adult game room was to feature party rooms, a central bar, billiards, video games, and simulators.
+The family game area would have featured traditional games, electronic games, and simulators.
+There would have been a 1000 ft high speed competitive go-cart track, and a 250 ft track designed for all ages.

-The Apex Sports Bar would include private party rooms, VIP seating, a tequila bar, and large screen theatre style viewing of sports programs.
+The Apex Sports Bar would have included private party rooms, VIP seating, a tequila bar, and large screen theatre style viewing of sports programs.